Whatsapp Icon

 What issues are addressed in palliative care?

-• Physical.
-General physical symptoms include pain, fatigue, loss of appetite, vomiting, nausea, insomnia, and shortness of breath.
+Physical: Common physical symptoms include pain, fatigue, loss of appetite, vomiting, nausea, insomnia, and shortness of breath.

-Expectations and understanding illness
+Expectations and understanding of illness

 Evolution of cancer therapeutics